karimomaya/instaFilters/README.md

 # instaFilters
-javascript library that apply filters to ImageData
+javascript library for apply filtering techniques for modifying and enhancing an image\canvas